shavitush/bhoptimer/README.md

 This is (nearly) an all-in-one server plugin for Counter-Strike: Source and Counter-Strike: Global Offensive that adds a timer system and many other utilities, so you can install it and have a proper bunnyhop server running.

-Including a records system, map zones (start/end marks etc), HUD with useful information, chat processor, miscellaneous such as weapon commands/spawn point generator, bots that replay the best records of the map, sounds, statistics, rankings and more!
+Including a records system, map zones (start/end marks etc), bonuses, HUD with useful information, chat processor, miscellaneous such as weapon commands/spawn point generator, bots that replay the best records of the map, sounds, statistics and more!

 [Mapzones' setup demonstration](https://youtu.be/OXFMGm40F6c)